mohammadyaseliani/K-Means-for-Image-Processing/README.md

 # K Means for Image Processing
-In this repository, the K-Means algorithm has been used to cluster image pixels.
+In this repo, the K-Means algorithm has been used to cluster image pixels.